daudix/daudix/README.md

 > [!IMPORTANT]
 > All my personal repositories has been moved to [Codeberg](https://codeberg.org/daudix-UFO), all future work will continue there.
-I will continue using GitHub, but not for personal projects
+I will continue using GitHub just like before, but not for personal projects :)

 <p align="center"> Hello there stranger! welcome to my GitHub profile, I still need to find time to write something here :3</p>